ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

           values of the `proof` field of the
           [key section](#key-format) of the request.

-subject_formats_supported (array of strings)
+sub_ids_formats_supported (array of strings)
 : OPTIONAL.
 A list of the AS's supported
-          subject identifier types.
+          subject identifier formats.
 The values of this list correspond to possible values of the [subject identifier section](#request-subject) of the request.

 assertions_supported (array of strings)